Gu3pardo/GuepardoNotes/README.md

 ## License

-MyCoins is distributed under the MIT license.
+MyNote is distributed under the MIT license.
 [See LICENSE](LICENSE.md) for details.